YMwhs/YMwhs.github.io/journal/tcpip.md

 - LTE
 - Bluetooth

-The link layer is last, and is responsible for handling the physical connection to te network transmitting raw data over a medium.
+The link layer is last, and is responsible for handling the physical connection to the network transmitting raw data over a medium.
 This speeds up the link between a network.